 For military miniaturists, the OOB tables are also color coded.
-The first column is usually in the base color of the uniform coat of that particular regiment.
+The first column is usually in the base color of the uniform coat of that particular regiment--that is, where the unit had uniforms.
 The second column is in the color of the regimental facing (the cuffs, turnbacks, lapels).
 For older armies these would have varied considerably.
+In the period of my primary interest (18th and 19th centuries) these would have been relevant.
 But for irregular armies...well, what difference does it make?

 Google CookiesGoogle informs me that EU visitors have to be advised of any cookies I plant on their vulnerable hard drives when they visit my site.
 Well, I don't plant any cookies.
 This site is open and you can visit it anonymously and cookie-free.
 Unless Google is doing it behind my back.

 Copyright 2019, Jeffery P. Berry Trust.
 All rights reserved.
 No part of this site may be reproduced or re-posted without permission the the Jeffery P. Berry Trust.
 The maps and OOB charts, as well as certain original graphics, are all protected by Digimarc digital watermarks and trackable, so don't even think about copy-and-pasting without my knowing about it, thanks to the miracle of digital registration.
 However, feel free to link to this site from other, related sites for the purposes of sharing information.

 Just read your analysis of Blenheim...excellent read, great summary of the background andReplyDelete